 - Be sure to use a well-optimized Sponsored Product ad campaign to help get visibility while your product is still getting ranked in organic search.

 - Look at different channels outside of Amazon to promote your new product and drive qualified traffic to your new listing.
 The most successful product launches I’ve worked with have invested in a smart, comprehensive marketing strategy to drive traffic to their listings.

 - Ask for the review after the purchase.
-Sellers are allowed to send a follow-up email to buyers asking them for an honest product review.
+Sellers are allowed to send a follow-up email to buyers asking them for a product review.
+Be sure to use neutral language when doing so.
 You won’t have the same response rate as the incentivized review programs, but you’ll get more reviews than if you didn’t ask.
 Using programs like FeedbackFive can automate this for you.

 As I mentioned in my last article, these policy changes from Amazon will continue.
 As more and more sellers join the marketplace, competition will continue to increase and sellers will look for ways to maximize their sales.
 Any practices that jeopardize Amazon’s relationship with its customers will be banned and sellers using them will be penalized.
 Sellers who put the customer first, provide real value to the marketplace, who are quick to adapt and have diversified their revenue streams will enjoy continued success on the Amazon marketplace.

 Originally published on November 23, 2016, updated August 12, 2019